Engineering Documentation

 | P0 · Foundations | Repos, CI, infra terraformed, schema v1, auth | Hello-world contribution lands in DB end-to-end |

-| P1 · MVP (text only) | Mobile app: contribute / correct, basic stats | ≥ 100 active testers, 10k contributions across 1 country |
+| P1 · MVP (text only) | Web app: contribute / correct, basic stats (mobile later) | ≥ 100 active testers, 10k contributions across 1 country |

 | P2 · Seed data | Import existing corpora; manual cleanup | Bootstrapped corpus ≥ 1M tokens, geo-tagged |